 Grades are not grievable except with evidence of a mistake, fraud, bad faith, or incompetence.
 Please refer to the full context of the Student Grievance Policy for more information.

-To obtain more information please visit the Office of the Vice President of Student Services on the Menifee Valley Campus, 951-639-5201, or contact Aysia Pennell, Director of Student Judicial Affairs, at 951-639-5301.
+To obtain more information please contact the Office of the Vice President of Student Services on the Menifee Valley Campus, 951-639-5201, or contact Aysia Pennell, Director of Student Judicial Affairs, at 951-639-5301.